Samsung Galaxy A53 release date, price, specs and all the new features

 The Galaxy A53 costs $449/£399, with just one model offering 6GB of RAM and 128GB of storage, with storage add-on options available via microSD.
 That’s less than the $449 Pixel 5a and the iPhone SE 2022 (£419/$429).

-Pre-ordering the Galaxy A53 from Samsung nets you the Galaxy Buds Pro or Galaxy Buds Live, wireless earbuds worth $200/$150.
+Pre-ordering the Galaxy A53 from Samsung nets you the Galaxy Buds Live, wireless earbuds worth $150.
 It's a very attractive deal given the already cheap price of the phones.

 Samsung will be unleashing the A53 on April 1, with pre-orders available from today..